Everest Base Camp Trek in July

 Trek early

-Keep some leisure days
+Keep some buffer days

 Packing List for Everest Base Camp Trek in July